Chapter 1: Messages

 “Shush,” Mutthee snapped again.

 Kahi laughed a little before putting the letter down.
 Actually, she was tempted many times to open the letter, but she was simply too afraid.
 So many things were left unsaid when her father left.
 He left so long ago that she could barely even remember his voice let alone know what he was thinking when he left her in the orphanage.
 Kahi’s mind raced on so many possible answers, but she dare not open the letter.
 What if he was hurt?
 What if he was dead?
 What if he found a new family?
-That last thought had crossed her mind once or twice over the years, but this was the first time it brought a tear out of her.
+That last thought had crossed her mind once or twice over the years, but this was the first time it brought a tear to her eye.

 Finally taking a deep breath, she pulled over the letter and closed her eyes.
 The sounds of ripping first brought forth more fear than ever before, but soon calmness poured over as she slowly opened her eyes.